Troubleshooting

 This problem usually occurs due to one of the following reasons:

-• A PDF was uploaded as an Additional File for Review
+• A PDF or complex Word document was uploaded as an Additional File for Review

 Download the RMMJ Initial Submission Template (.docx)